Dell wins U.S. antitrust approval to buy Quest Software

-WASHINGTON Dell Inc DELL.O has won U.S. antitrust approval to buy IT management company Quest Software Inc QSFT.O, the Federal Trade Commission said on Monday.
+WASHINGTON, July 23 Dell Inc has won U.S. antitrust approval to buy IT management company Quest Software Inc, the Federal Trade Commission said on Monday.

 Dell had said in early July that it would buy Quest for $2.4 billion to expand its software business and reduce dependence on the declining personal computer market.